 On the face of it, the voluntary sector has comparatively low levels of direct engagement with sex offenders in a formal sense, apart from the few specialist TSOs whose mission is directly concerned with supporting them, who have the requisite skills and expertise, and who meet the stringent contractual and supervisory responsibilities to facilitate the public protection duty.
-However, the picture is more fruitful when the mosaic of agencies that offer different services that contribute to is taken into accountan offenders’ resettlement order.
+However, the picture is more fruitful when the mosaic of agencies that offer different services that contribute to the community supervision package for individual high-risk offenders is taken into account.
 For example, a housing provider which takes on high-risk tenants may also provide some core supports ‘in-house’, such as therapeutic programmes or life-skills courses, but may also subcontract other agencies to provide mental health, substance misuse, or employment training, for example.
-In this context, the housing provider will act as co-ordinator of the supports accessed by their tenant and as ‘responsible agent’ with respect to monitoring her/his compliance with , s for other serious categories offender management plans [get the correct wording].
+In this context, the housing provider will act both as co-ordinator for the supports accessed by their tenant, and as ‘responsible agent’ with respect to monitoring compliance with the terms of her or his Sexual Offences Prevention Order, or equivalent orders for other serious categories .
 Thus, the potential scope of third sector intervention with respect to serious and higher-risk offenders is greater and more prolific than is currently apprehended in policy or scholarly research.
-The effects of this are twofold; firstly, it foregrounds the visible contribution which with an explicit mission to work with higher risk offendes third sector organisations make to public safety through closer collaboration with the police, probation services and the courts.
+The effects of this are twofold; firstly, it foregrounds the visible contribution which TSOs with an explicit mission to work with higher risk offendes make to public safety through closer collaboration with the police, probation services and the courts.
 Secondly, taking the wider contribution of the third sector into account, its influence is more profusely dispersed across the field of public protection than has been identified to date.
 The implications of this latter point are considered towards the end of this chapter.

-as a ‘community protection model’.MAPPA: ‘Risk’ as a criminological concept and set of practices (
+MAPPA as a ‘community protection model’.

-Over the last two decades a proliferation of punitive legislation intended to manage the risks associated with sex offenders has developed.
+Over the last two decades, punitive legislation intended to manage the risks associated with sex offenders has proliferated.
 This has included the introduction of Multi Agency Protection Arrangements (MAPPA), a mechanism introduced by the Criminal Justice and Court Services Act 2000 to enable agencies to ‘better discharge their statutory responsibilities and protect the public in a co-ordinated manner’ (Ministry of Justice, 2009:31).
-The underlying assumption of these arrangements, and how it differed from the previous approaches used to manage sex offenders, was that of potential stakeholders across different sectors the assessment and management of certain risks (what kind of risks) would be of professional perspectives, knowledge and skills were utilized (Nash, 2006:160).
+The underlying assumption of these arrangements, and how they differ from the previous approaches to managing sex offenders, was that effective assessment, prediction and management could best be achieved by mobilising a variety of professional perspectives, knowledge and skills of potential stakeholders across different sectors (Nash, 2006:160).

 Further guidance clarifying MAPPA was published in March 2003.
 This identified three groups of offenders for inclusion within the arrangements: registered sex offenders, violent and others sex offenders receiving a custodial sentence of 12 months or more and any other offenders who are considered to pose a risk of serious harm to the public (NPD, 2004:13).
 Utilising a multi-agency approach MAPPA allows for the risk assessment, supervision, surveillance, intervention with enforcement, compliance, and breach of ‘high risk’ cases.
 Offenders subject to MAPPA are managed at three levels: